Test in a live environment

 QuestPDF:

-QuestPDF does not support DOCX to PDF conversion directly, if you want to convert a DOCX file to PDF when working with QuestPDF, then you would need to install an additional library such as Aspose.Words or Syncfusion.
+QuestPDF does not support DOCX to PDF conversion directly.
+To convert a DOCX file to PDF with QuestPDF, additional libraries like Aspose.Words or Syncfusion are needed.

-• Professional: At $699, you can purchase the professional license which covers teams of up to 10 developers working on projects using QuestPDF.
+Professional: At $699, the professional license covers teams of up to 10 developers working on projects using QuestPDF.

 IronPDF excels in providing extensive documentation and support:

-For more information, check out IronPDF's extensive documentation, and visit the IronSoftware YouTube channel.
+For more information, check out IronPDF's Documentation and visit the IronSoftware YouTube Channel.

 QuestPDF relies on community contributions for documentation and support, which might not be as extensive or structured compared to IronPDF's offerings.

 IronPDF and QuestPDF both offer valuable tools for PDF generation in .NET, catering to different development needs.
-So, choosing which one is best for you really comes down to your needs and your budget.
+Choosing the best fit depends on your needs and budget.
 QuestPDF, being open-source and simple to use, is suitable for developers seeking a code-centric, lightweight solution.
-If you don't need all the extra features that IronPDF has to offer, and just want a free, simple PDF library then QuestPDF may be the right fit for you
+If you don't need all extra features that IronPDF offers and just want a free, simple PDF library, then QuestPDF may be the right fit for you.

 IronPDF stands out with its comprehensive feature set, extensive documentation, and robust support, making it an ideal choice for enterprise-level applications.
 With IronPDF in your developer's toolkit, no PDF-related task is too big, and there's less chance of needing to install additional libraries when handling more complex PDF tasks.